Tests and results

 Ano-rectal manometry

 This test checks to see if your muscles are working properly.
-You will need to lie on your left side, while a small tube (about the size of a pen) is inserted into your bottom.
+You'll need to lie on your left side, while a small tube (about the size of a pen) is inserted into your bottom.
 This measures the pressures in your bottom when your muscles are relaxed and when you squeeze them.
 A small balloon is then inserted into your bottom to check sensation.
-This procedure should take around 10 minutes.
+This procedure should take about 10 minutes.

 Endo-anal ultrasound